 Window Guards: Information for Building Owners

-Owners of buildings of three or more apartments must provide and properly install approved window guards (PDF) in any apartment where a child 10 or younger resides.
+Owners of buildings of three or more apartments must provide and properly install approved window guard (PDF) in any apartment where a child age 10 or younger resides.
 Tenants without children may also request window guards for any reason.

-Building owners who do not meet this requirement may be fined.
+Building owners who do not meet requirements may be fined.

 Find out what tenants should know about window guards.